Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. click "Next"
 1. On the Parameter Summary Screen On the Parameter Summary Page a copy of the inifile.params file is generated in the temporary SAP installation directory, located at
 1. On only the PAS/AAS node, a copy of the inifile.params file is generated in the temporary SAP installation directory located at /tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ERS/.
 This can be used as the basis for unattended deployments
-1. Create a copy of the `inifile.params` to the `sapbits` Azure File Share to the `/templates/` directory and rename to `pas.inifile.params`:\
+1. Create a copy of the `inifile.params` to the `sapbits` container  to the `/templates/` directory and rename to `pas.inifile.params`:\
-`cp /tmp/sapinst_instdir/S4HANA1909/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/APP1/inifile.params /mnt/<sapbits fileshare path>/templates/pas.inifile.params`
+`cp /tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/APP1/inifile.params /mnt/<sapbits fileshare path>/templates/pas.inifile.params`
 1. For AAS:\
-`cp /tmp/sapinst_instdir/S4HANA1909/CORE/HDB/INSTALL/AS/APPS/inifile.params inifile.params /mnt/<sapbits fileshare path>/templates/aas.inifile.params`
+`cp /tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/AS/APPS/inifile.params inifile.params /mnt/<sapbits fileshare path>/templates/aas.inifile.params`

 #### Manual PAS/AAS Installation Using Template

 ##### PAS installation

 1. Connect to PAS as `root` user
-1. Edit `/tmp/sapinst_instdir/S4HANA1909/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/APP1/inifile.params` file on the PAS VM:
+1. Edit `/tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/APP1/inifile.params` file on the PAS VM:
    1. Update `components` to `all`
    1. Update `hostname` to `<hana-vm-hostname>` for example: `hostname=s1d-pas-vm`
    1. Update `sid` to `<HANA SID>` for example: `sid=S1D`